 Contracts under seal must be signed by the Chair or, in his/her absence, the Vice Chair of Governors and one other Governor after the proposed transaction has received prior approval by the Governing Body.
-The Governance Advisor and Head of Executive Office will affix the seal in the presence of the Chair/Vice Chair.
+The Director of Governance and Director of Executive Operations or his/her nominated deputy will affix the seal in the presence of the Chair/Vice Chair.

-The Governance Advisor and Head of Executive Office shall record (in a book kept specifically for that purpose) each time the seal is used.
+The Director of Governance and Director of Executive Operations shall record (in a book kept specifically for that purpose) each time the seal is used.
 The signatories to the seal should sign the book against each entry.